fvdm/snippets/README.md

 **pre** ( $var, $doTtags=true, $doPrint=false )

-_Return any $var as dumped string, wrapped in _pre_ tags if $doTags is set.
+_Return any $var as dumped string, wrapped in pre-tags if $doTags is set.
 Set $doPrint to dump to browser directly.
 Useful for debugging._